RobStarek/CFCNN/README.md

 * `process_inputs_cnn.py` processes the input datasets by the CFCNN and saves the results in HDF5 files.
 * `rl_module.py` provides functions for generating Gaussian kernels and performing Richardson-Lucy deconvolution.
 * `rl_process.py` applies the R-L algorithm.
-* `process_decode.ipynb` uses DECODE model to process the test dataset.
+* `process_decode_individual.ipynb` uses DECODE model to process the test dataset.

 ## aberration-tolerance

 Here we test tolerance of CFCNN model to optical aberrations in the microscope.
 We parameterize the aberration using Zernike polynomials.
-We test the resilience agains defocus, spherical aberration, coma, and astigmatism.
-We also test various choices of numerical aperture.
+We test the resilience against defocus, spherical aberration, coma, astigmatism, and various choices of numerical aperture.